pedrom34/TutoAsus/Bonus/20180918-bonusEn-symlinks.md

-# Bonus: use symlink to setup nginx
+# Bonus: setup nginx with symlinks

 In order to make nginx's configuration easier, faster and more flexible, I recommend that you create a configuration file per subdomain.
 These files will need to be put in the */opt/etc/nginx/sites-enabled* folder to be active.
 However, it's even better to put the files in the */opt/etc/nginx/sites-available* folder and create symbolic links to activate the subdomains.